ppone/docs/integrations/nmi.md

 ## Support

-Need help with your Authorize.Net account?
-You can get help through the [Authorize.Net support center](http://www.authorize.net/support/) or by calling 1-877-447-3938.
+Need help with your NMI account?
+You can get help through the [NMI support page](https://www.nmi.com/contact-us/) or by contacting your account representative.